Overview of the Process

 i.
 Organizations may NOT spend Student Congress allocations on memberships to national organizations, national scholarship funds, or awards (such as graduation cords, keys, etc.).

 i.
-Consistent with Doane College policy, organizations may NOT spend Student Congress allocations on alcohol.
+Consistent with Doane University policy, organizations may NOT spend Student Congress allocations on alcohol.

 k.
 Charitable Giving